Halidujoseph/alx-zero_day/README.md

-My readme up to date
+Updated readme up to date